-Once you have a good job and have begun to pay off your debt, it is time to begin investing your money.
-Investing your money is essential because it allows you to amass wealth and will open doors for you later in life.
+Once you have a good job and have begun to pay off your debt, it is time to start investing your money.
+Investing your money is essential because it allows you to amass wealth and open doors for you later.
 People who regularly save and invest are the ones who end up being wealthy.
 And, the good news is it does not take a lot of money to start.

-It is important that you trim your spending so that you can really begin moving forward and acquiring wealth.
-In order for investing to work, you should not pull money out of your investments but leave them there to grow.
+It is important that you trim your spending so that you can begin moving forward and acquiring wealth.
+For your investing to work, you should not pull money out of your investments but leave them there to grow.

 Are You Ready to Begin Investing?

-It is important to make sure that you are truly ready to begin investing before you do.
+It is necessary to make sure that you are truly ready to begin investing before you do.
 It does not make sense to begin investing money when you are charging money on your credit cards.
-You should be spending less than you make and be debt free, except for your house before you get serious about investing.
+You should be spending less than you make and be debt-free, except for your house before you get serious about investing.
 However, you should still take advantage of employer match programs if you can.
 It is important to start investing for retirement right away, even as you try to get out of debt.
-Once you are debt free, you can focus on investing on your own.
+Once you are debt-free, you can focus on investing on your own.

 - If you are not currently ready to begin investing, set a goal of when you will be ready.